All-Circuits-Technologies/ACT-pre-commit-hooks/README.md

 ### `set-readonly`

 This hook removes write permissions to explicitly chosen files.
-You must set `files` hook attribute to list files you want to be read-only.
+You must set `args` hook attribute to list file or glob patterns you want to be read-only.

+Only files versioned under git are affected.

-This hook never fails.
-It succeed even when files were not yet read-only.
+This hook should never fails.
+It succeed even when files are not found or when they were not yet read-only.

 No specific dependencies.